 Prospective students can learn more about the role of school counselors and watch a video on the practice and impact of school counseling on the American School Counselor Association (ASCA) website.
 SC students that elect to complete a dual specialization in clinical mental health counseling/school counseling (CMH/SC) must complete additional coursework and a 600-hour clinical mental health counseling internship to be eligible for Ohio licensure as a Licensed Professional Counselor (LPC).
 The dual specialization prepares students for job opportunities in both mental health and school counseling.
 To learn more about SC and CMH/SC, prospective and current students can contact the SC coordinator, Dr. Christine Bhat (firstname.lastname@example.org).

 Graduates of the program are eligible for the Pupil Services license as a school counselor through the Ohio Department of Education and national certification as National Certified Counselors (NCC).
 Graduates are employed as school counselors, career counselors, and university academic advisors.
-Students with a dual CMH/SC specialization are employed in similar roles or as agency and school-based mental health counselors.
-From January-August 2019, there were 5 SC and CMH/SC graduates.
-The job placement rate for graduates was 100% within 12 months of degree completion.
-The program has a 100% completion rate (n=5).
-Between January 2018-July 2019, the Ohio University pass rate on the Ohio Assessment for Educators (OAE) was 88% (n=8).
-Additional information on accreditation, licensure and certification for the Ohio University Counselor Education program is available on our website.
+Students with a dual CMH/SC specialization are employed in similar roles or as an agency and school-based mental health counselors.
+Additional information on accreditation, licensure, and certification for the Ohio University Counselor Education program is available on our website.

 For more information about the courses required for this program, please visit the Graduate Catalog.

-- Become familiar with the requirements of professional school counseling, the body of literature and research central to the field, and preparation standards which impact the field as a whole.
+- Become familiar with the requirements of professional school counseling, the body of literature and research central to the field, and preparation standards that impact the field as a whole.

 - Develop an understanding of the school counseling program in relation to the academic and student services program in the school setting.